cyanpencil/blog/_posts/2022-08-02-Quick_hack:_trenitalia's_voice_on_the_phone.md

 ## backstory

-So it all started by taking _a lot_ of italian trains during my studies, where I did back-and-forth between Italy and Switzerland almost every day.
+So it all started by taking _a lot_ of italian trains during my studies, where I did back-and-forth between Italy and Switzerland basically every month.
 And when travelling with italian trains there are two things that really cannot go unnoticed:
  - soul-crushing delays
  - the voice that crushes your soul announcing those delays.